-So, now that you have a working knowledge of voice assistants, what factors affect your chances?
-Keep these in mind during your marketing.
+Now that you have a working knowledge of voice assistants, what factors affect your business?
+Keep these in mind during your marketing efforts.
 In fact, many of these factors are relatable to having good SEO to begin with.
 So, optimizing for traditional searches will help with your voice search optimization as well.

-The single most important factor for having your website pop up with a voice search is by being in the top three.
+The single most important factor for having your website pop up with a voice search is by ranking in the top three on page one.
 I am referring to the top three organic results on Google.
-Also by having SERP features that appear alongside your link, is better.
+Also by having SERP features that appear alongside your link enhanced your results.
 It gives your page an even better chance of showing up.

-While being in the top three organic results is nice, there is more you can do.
-Follow these concrete steps to improve the viability.
+While being in the top three organic results is important, there is more you can do.
+Follow these proven tactics to improve your chances.
 These steps include:

 - Cultivating backlinks from well-trusted websites.

-- Improving the load times of your website.
+- Improving the load time of your website.

 - Establishing a web of links both internally on your site and through external sources like your social media, or a separate blog.